gammapy/gammapy-meetings/dev-meetings/2025/2025-08-08/README.md

 #5282 "Simplify the Sensitivity Estimator Notebook"
 ------
-QR: Not clear if this is only rel. to documentation of if this requires more in the code as well?
+QR: Not clear if this is only rel. to documentation or if this requires more in the code as well?
 We can wait for AS to discuss it.

 #5344 "Task list for Sensitivity Estimation"
 ------